Skip to content

 How to pair it

 Ningxia works best as your evening chapter after a heritage afternoon or a café-heavy day.
-Keep the rest of the night simple and nearby.
+It’s a short walk from both Shuanglian and Zhongshan MRT, so keep the rest of the night simple and nearby.

 • Dihua Street → Ningxia snacks → Zhongshan dessert